List of The Thundermans characters: Dark Mayhem

 Dark Mayhem (performed by Omid Zader, voiced by Jamieson Price) is a full-costumed villain, considered to be the world's most dangerous, who is an elite member of the Villain League.
-He is a parody of Darth Vader and debuts as an Uncle Sam-like poster in Max's room.
+He is a parody of both Darth Vader and Doctor Doom and debuts as an Uncle Sam-like poster in Max's room.

 In "Phoebe vs. Max: The Sequel", he starts contacting Max via video chat to test him and later admits to knowing the origin of Mr. Evilman.
 Max idolizes him up until "Thundermans: Secrets Revealed", where he, Fairy Pinch-ess, Strongdor, and Son of Scalestro plan to have Max use a special orb to drain Phoebe's powers.
 He is defeated by Phoebe and Max, who drain him of his powers and throw him in prison.
 In "Thunder in Paradise", Dark Mayhem is shown incarcerated in Metroburg Superjail with Strongdor as his cellmate.
 Phoebe visits Dark Mayhem to consult him into getting rid of his abilities after the incident in "Come What Mayhem".
 However, he tells her that she cannot and to embrace him to take over the world while directing her to where they can find his former robot sidekick Destructo.
 Phoebe states that she will be more evil than him.
 Eventually, Phoebe is freed from Dark Mayhem's powers, with the help of Max and the rest of the family.
 Destructo's head flies towards Metroburg Superjail where it lands in Dark Mayhem and Strongdor's cell.

 The reunion movie The Thundermans Return reveals that Dark Mayhem has a son named Dark Mayhem Jr. who infiltrated the Hero League alongside King Crab's daughter She-Crab and Strongdor's son Krondor.
 The children spring their parents from Metroburg Superjail after claiming the Power Plant.
 During the Thunderman's fight with the villains, Dark Mayhem is defeated when Phoebe and Max freeze him in ice.